About Melissa Proof of Work Follow the Money Issues Events Press Endorsements Volunteer

 Service and sacrifice are not abstractions in our household.
 They are the texture of daily life — in Zahid's injuries, in his years of bureaucratic abandonment, in the long fight for recognition, and in the 124 days our family was torn apart by a system that had been corrupted from within.
 Service & Sacrifice is the title of the book about my husband's life, his quarter-century of targeting, and our family's fight to bring him home.
 It is also the organizing principle of everything this campaign stands for.

 I was raised by a father who taught me obligation, responsibility, and the ideals of America: freedom of speech, press, religion, and assembly.
 I was the only twelve-year-old in my sixth-grade class who had memorized the First Amendment.
-I had a laminated copy of the Universal Declaration of Human Rights on her bedroom wall for years as a teenager.
+I had a laminated copy of the Universal Declaration of Human Rights on my bedroom wall for years as a teenager.
 I have always been inspired to my soul by the ideals of this country — and heartbroken in equal measure by the ways America has failed to live up to them.

 That is why I reach, again and again, for the words of the Preamble: "to form a more perfect Union."
 It is an ongoing process.
 It is a personal one.
 It is a civic duty and a profound responsibility — and it is the opportunity that is always open to every single one of us, every hour of every day.